 Local realtors and property manager react to new California law caps security deposits for renters

-However, existing rental agreements that required more than one month’s deposit will not be affected.
+However, existing rental agreements that require more than one month’s deposit will not be affected.

 Michelle King recently started her own property management company— connecting homeowners with tenants and helping ensure everything runs smoothly for both parties.